nsakib176/script/README.md

 # Image Gallery Downloader

-A Python script that automatically downloads full-resolution images from gallery URLs into organized folders.
+A Python tool that automatically downloads full-resolution images from gallery URLs into organized folders.
+Available as both a GUI application and command-line script.

 ## Features

+- **Easy-to-use GUI** with folder selection, progress tracking, and status updates
 - Downloads images from any gallery URL supported by [gallery-dl](https://github.com/mikf/gallery-dl)
 - Automatically creates folders named after the gallery (uses page title or URL slug)
 - Preserves original filenames when available
 - Supports batch processing of multiple URLs
 - Windows-optimized (sanitizes folder names for Windows compatibility)
+- Real-time progress bar and per-gallery status indicators

 ## Requirements